Chris Bell (politician)

 Robert Christopher Bell (born November 23, 1959) is an American politician, attorney, and former journalist.
 He is a graduate of the University of Texas at Austin and South Texas College of Law.
-A member of the Democratic Party, Bell served five years on the Houston City Council from 1997 to 2001, followed by one term in the United States House of Representatives from Texas's 25th Congressional District in Houston from 2003 to 2005.
+A member of the Democratic Party, Bell served five years on the Houston City Council from 1997 to 2001, followed by one term in the United States House of Representatives from Texas's 25th congressional district in Houston from 2003 to 2005.

 Bell was the Democratic nominee in the 2006 Texas gubernatorial election, losing to incumbent Republican governor Rick Perry in an election featuring two major independent candidates.

-Bell is currently an attorney specializing in personal injury and commercial litigation.
+Bell is an attorney specializing in personal injury and commercial litigation.
 Prior to practicing law, Bell had been a prominent radio journalist in Texas.

 Personal history

-Chris Bell was born in Abilene, the seat of Taylor County in West Texas.
+Chris Bell was born in Abilene, the seat of Taylor County in West Texas, on November 23, 1959.
 He was reared in Dallas and moved to Austin when he was accepted to the University of Texas at Austin.
 As a student, Bell was a member of Phi Delta Theta, and served as president of the Interfraternity Council, and also spearheaded a successful effort to reinstate student government.
 In 1982, he graduated with a journalism degree and began work as a television and radio journalist, first in Ardmore, Oklahoma and later in Amarillo.
 He then moved to Houston, working as a Harris County court radio reporter while taking night classes at South Texas College of Law.

-Despite his success in journalism (he was named “best radio reporter in the state” in 1990 by the Texas Associated Press), he left journalism and began what would become a successful litigation practice after receiving his J.D. degree and being licensed as an attorney in Texas in 1992.
+Despite his success in journalism (he was named "best radio reporter in the state" in 1990 by the Texas Associated Press), Bell left journalism and began what would become a successful litigation practice after receiving his J.D. degree and being licensed as an attorney in Texas in 1992.
 Bell's public service career began in 1997, after being elected to the Houston City Council.
 After his campaign for State Senate in 2008, Bell returned to the private practice of law.
 He lives in the Heights area of Houston.